Earth Molded Concrete Sculpture:

 stone has some practicality , as for bees and pollinators of the garden, (it

 better suits their water drinking habits).
-Another caution is that reinforcements
+Another engineering-caution regarding this, is that reinforcements

-would in effect be compressed or reverse tensioned, a worse than null condition.
+would in effect be compressed or reverse tensioned, a worse condition than un reinforce, small items.

 An important note for larger or more complex work is that shrinkage usually manifests as cracks, along the weakest sections.
-One engineering ideal plans larger concrete pieces with "expansion joints".
+One should engineer the very larger concrete pours with "expansion joints".
 These joints control where the separation of the parts should occur due to minute shrinking.
 Shrinkage is an engineering issue even with low slump mixes, for large work.
 In a compact birdbath, this is of little concern.
 Chances are it could be of little concern in large structure if provision was made for slippage of the receding edges.
 In this instance, reinforcement would want to be of a post tensioning variety, (non interfering during curing and tightened after curing).
 In FC, shrinkage cracks can be so widely distributed as to be invisible.
-Highly distributed reinforcement can assist this distribution of shrinkage cracks converting them into distributed pores.
+Highly distributed reinforcement can assist this distribution of shrinkage cracks converting them into widely distributed pores.
+Such pores are not visible to the unaided human eye.

 How much force should one use in this work.
 The proper degree of force used must be learned by experience.
 Never so much force during cementing as to deform the sand mold beneath, and always enough to even out fresh pours.
-The cement should not be applied in gelled- thixotropic state.
-This quality of cement can not be emphasized enough, and is the reason masons often agitate mixes during application.
+The cement should not be applied to loose, easily disturbed cement molds, while in gelled- thixotropic state.
+This quality-issue of cement-application, can not be emphasized enough and is the reason masons often agitate mixes just prior to cement application.
 Most graphic is to watch how quickly a plain cement slurry can gel if left to stand.
 This has nothing to do with cement hardening or curing....
 The proper force to apply during cement molding is learned by experience of sand mold building.
 Here again, mold building uses patting and smoothing.
+Loose sand molds are the easiest to maintain and live with.
+(We might prefer to keep life easily manageable).
 The larger the work piece, the heavier the work load will feel.
+A human's comfort zone for labor affects this very much.
+We need to determine that comfort zone with practice and thereafter strategize our work loads for each day of work.

 Methods will vary a great deal depending on project sizes.
-Bird baths, basins, stone furniture, garden bridges, etc., are all easily formed predominately in one sided molds with reasonable slopes for pouring concrete.
+Bird baths, basins, stone furniture, garden bridges, etc., are all easily formed predominately in one sided molds with reasonable slopes for pouring, flinging or spraying concrete.
 Even house parts can be sand bed cast and later tilted or hoisted into position.

 In larger sizes of work, it becomes helpful to use shovels and feet in stead of hands.
 The (shoed) foot is an excellent power tool.
 Through practice, the foot can improvise much of the hand technique described above.
 For reasonably sized basins and garden pools, the foot does excellent work.
 During hot weather, freshly poured concrete can begin setting, (curing), fairly soon.
 Foot and shovel can compact and smooth the pour quickly.
 By the time a person's limit is poured warm and smoothed, fresh concrete can become hard enough to stand on without deforming it.
 This refers to earth supported flat work.
 The texture may be rough and may be acceptable as is, however thin coats with finer mixes can also provide smoother finish.
 For cooler temperature pours, short boards or snow shoes can be used to move around slowly curing surfaces for smoothing work.